Itay2805/TomatOS/kernel/providers/stdio/README.md

-# Terminal provider
+# stdio provider

-The term provider registers the scheme `term`, which can be used to write to the terminal, so basically like stdout.
+The term provider registers the scheme `stdio`, which can be used to read and write from the terminal.

+Right now it is more of a general i/o interface, since it is not from an actual terminal but raw keys and writes.

+## Invokes

+### STDIN_MODE
+Allows to set the stdin mode:
+* `STDIN_MODE_CHARS`: this will transform the keycode to character for you, anything returned from this can be printed (excluding KEY_BACKSPACE).
+This is the default mode.
+* `STDIN_MODE_RAW`: allows to get raw keycodes from the keybaord

 ## TODO

-This should probably be something like `stdio://<type>/`. with the types being:
-* stdout
-* stderr
-* stdin

-and have that the default one (`stdio:///`) will act as both stdout and stdin
+Make this alot like actual stdout and stdin